vigji/bubbola/README.md

 # Bubbola

-A Python application with executable distribution using PyInstaller.
+A Python application for PDF and image processing with executable distribution using PyInstaller.

 ## Project Structure